 The chairman of the PSC should hold a Letter of Delegation detailing the authority for carrying out the safety management tasks on that programme.

 The PSC exists to provide information and specialist advice to those who have specific responsibility for safety management on an acquisition project, so that they can reach informed decisions.
-The Team Leader with safety delegation from the Chief Of Materiel is required to seek and consider relevant advice through the PSC, but remains the decision maker.
+The Project safety delegation holder is required to seek and consider relevant advice through the PSC, but remains the decision maker.

 Whilst not all members of the PSC need have specific competence and experience in Safety Management, it is essential that some committee members do have this competence and are consulted with.
-Those with safety management competence would typically include the Project Safety Manager, the Independent Safety Auditor (if appointed) and the Team Leader.
+In addition to the safety delegation holder, whose competence must be established prior to their delegation being issued, other members of the PSC who must be safety competent would typically include the Project Safety Manager and the Independent Safety Auditor (if appointed).

 Where it is considered beneficial, a combined committee may be established for the safety and environmental management activities.
 It should be ensured that the programmes are aligned as far as possible and that data is shared where relevant.